erlwes/Get-WindowsServerReleases/README.md

 ![PowerShell](https://img.shields.io/badge/PowerShell-5+-blue)

+`Get-WindowsServerReleases.ps1` is a PowerShell script designed to retrieve and parse the **Windows Server release history** directly from Microsoft's official documentation page.
+It supports recent versions of Windows Server (2016 and newer) and uses local caching to minimize redundant web scraping.

 ## Install
 `Install-Script -Name Get-WindowsServerReleases`

 ---

-## Overview

-`Get-WindowsServerReleases.ps1` is a PowerShell script designed to retrieve and parse the **Windows Server release history** directly from Microsoft's official documentation page.
-It supports recent versions of Windows Server (2016 and newer) and uses local caching to minimize redundant web scraping.

-This tool is useful for:
-- System administrators monitoring patch and build releases
-- Automation of OS lifecycle reporting

 Screenshot:

 <img width="882" height="331" alt="image" src="https://github.com/user-attachments/assets/64300a73-070b-4555-b605-0ff17632901f" />

 Remarks:
  *  Yes - I know there is a [public API](https://learn.microsoft.com/en-us/graph/api/resources/windowsupdates-product?view=graph-rest-beta) with this data, and more, but you need a tenant and graph API auth in order to use it.